mlflow/mlflow/examples/plugins/writing-plugins.rst

 The elements of this ``entry_points`` dictionary specify our various plugins.
 Note that you can choose to implement one or more plugin types in your package, and need not implement them all.
-The plugin defined by each entry point & its reference implementation in MLflow are described below.
+The type of plugin defined by each entry point & its corresponding reference implementation in MLflow are described below.
+You can work from the reference implementations when writing your own
-You can work from the reference implementations when writing your own plugin:
+plugin:

 .. list-table::
    :widths: 20 20 20 20